It’s not about the job…it’s about you

 - It’s when senior executives accept there’s more to being a good leader than just doing the job.

-- It’s when managers learn simple techniques to get better buy-in from their teams.
+- It’s when future leaders learn simple techniques to get better buy-in from their teams.

-- It’s when future leaders discover the power of their network and how to stay on the radar.
+- It’s when salespeople discover the power of their network and how to stay on the radar.

 - It’s when graduates realise the littlest things can make a big impact (and not always in a positive way).

 - It’s when people facing redundancy understand what’s needed to stand out from the job-seeking crowd.

 Each seminar and workshop is tailored to the audience and can last from 45 minutes to a full day, to meet a range of budgets.

 A bank created a talent programme aimed at helping high-potential individuals to raise their profile and improve their impact.

 A series of personal brand workshops, accompanied by a 360˚ perception survey, helped attendees to focus clearly on their skills, strengths and behaviours and how they could use them to add even more value to the company.